radareorg/radare.org/gsoc/2018/ideas.md

 The student will learn decompilation theory and working with radeco-ir.

 ### Benefits for the project
-This task allows to produce the first release of radeco which will be able to generate readable C code.
+This task involves producing the first release of radeco which will be able to generate readable C code.

 ### Mentors
 - sushant